winngwephyo9/TestingNote/README.md

 /**
  * @event mouseup
- * @description Listens for the mouse button being released and triggers a selection if it was a click.
+ * @description Listens for the mouse button being released.
+It checks if the mouse moved
+ * significantly (a drag) or not (a click).
+If it's a click, it performs a raycast
+ * to determine which object was clicked and triggers the selection handler.
  */
 viewerContainer.addEventListener('mouseup', (event) => {
     const mouseUpPosition = new THREE.Vector2(event.clientX, event.clientY);
     const DRAG_THRESHOLD = 5;
-    if (mouseDownPosition.distanceTo(mouseUpPosition) > DRAG_THRESHOLD) return;
+    // If the mouse moved too far, consider it a drag and do nothing. if (mouseDownPosition.distanceTo(mouseUpPosition) > DRAG_THRESHOLD) return;

     if (!loadedObjectModelRoot) return;
     const rect = viewerContainer.getBoundingClientRect();
+    // Calculate normalized device coordinates
     mouse.x = ((event.clientX - rect.left) / rect.width) * 2 - 1;
     mouse.y = -((event.clientY - rect.top) / rect.height) * 2 + 1;
+    // Perform the raycast
     raycaster.setFromCamera(mouse, camera);
     const intersects = raycaster.intersectObjects(loadedObjectModelRoot.children, true);
     let newlyClickedTarget = null;
     if (intersects.length > 0) {
         let current = intersects[0].object;
-        while (current && current.parent !== loadedObjectModelRoot && current.parent !== scene) {
+        // Traverse up the hierarchy to find the main group object while (current && current.parent !== loadedObjectModelRoot && current.parent !== scene) {
             current = current.parent;
         }